Prinzhorn/jquery-inlog/README.md

 The original idea was taken from https://github.com/fmsf/jQueryLog

 Only tested in Firefox with Firebug.
-Nuff for me.
+Wo doesn't use those in dev env?

 Example